MartinPankraz/ABAP-Developer-Day/student/quest3.md

 The creation happens via a POST message.
 POSTing data to SAP requires a few steps (e.g. you need to fetch a X-CSRF Token and handle the ETag).

-1. Use another action for publishing the adaptive card to Teams, which also waits for the response of the user.
+1. Since we now need to wait for a response, we switch to a different Action.
+We will first addt his new action and then alter delete the existing Teams action.
 Under the existing Teams action, click on "Add an action".

 <p align="center" width="100%">
 <img alt="Add additional action" src="../img/student/Quest3/AddNewAction.jpg"  width="600">